tytydraco/yessleep/out/Broken_by_the_night.md

 The story’s told.
 How to move on…

 Growing up, my older brother was the daredevil.
-He led me down our hilly driveway on my first skateboard.
+On my first skateboard he led me down our hilly driveway.
 In high school he took me climbing 20-story cranes at night.
 How could I survive so many adventures, but not his 50th.
 We haven’t spoken since.
 It’s not his fault.
 No one knew.

 I was always loyal to my company and the people I share it with.
 They’ve been loyal all these months, flying the plane, awaiting a return, never giving up hope.

 The last thing left to face is my heart.

 I’ve always found solace in water and rock.
-The two pieces of land I love most, my cottage and future home, are both wrapped by waves and stone walls.
+The two pieces of land I love most — my cottage and future home — are both wrapped by waves and stone walls.
 I learned this world from a hermit I used to watch, Crazy Ned.

 As a kid, I spent summers at Langley Pool, a neighborhood club set on woods beside the Potomac River.
 Each day, I’d see a reclusive old man with long grey hair enter the neighboring forest — stark naked — and walk a path only he knew to a tucked-away cove.
 For as long as anyone could remember, he’d [been building a half-mile long dam](https://wtop.com/news/2011/11/naked-ned-hunts-for-the-infinite-along-the-potomac/) out of rocks by hand in the rapids that, across decades, single-handedly redirected the course of one of America’s most famed waterways.
 To this day, his handiwork is visible on Google Earth, just west of the American-Legion Bridge.